chancesm/DockerLAMP/README.md

 - Clone this repository and cd into it.
 - Run `docker-compose up` (`docker-compose up -d` to run in background)

-### Post-Install
-- Still in the DockerLAMP directory, execute the initialization script by running `bash initialize.sh`
-- This will create an admin user for the database so that you can manage the MariaDB instance through a tool like MySQL Workbench

 ### Developing
 Any code written in the www directory of this repository is automagically mounted into the webroot of the apache server (yay Docker!)
 Any code written will automatically be visible at http://localhost without need of restarting the server.